DysnomiaBorealis/weather_app_tomorrow/README.md

 # Weather App

-A beautiful and functional weather application built with Flutter that provides current and forecast weather information for locations worldwide using the Tomorrow.io API.
+A functional weather application built with Flutter that provides current and forecast weather information for locations worldwide using the Tomorrow.io API.

 ## Features